With Dara McKinley

 What is betrayal?

-Betrayals occur all the time and many are easy to recover from, but some involve huge losses and some are chronic.
+Through this lens we can see that betrayals occur all the time and while many don’t leave a lasting emotional impression, some involve huge losses and some are chronic.
 When a betrayal involves a big loss and/or is chronic, forgiveness is very useful.

 Therapy vs. Forgiveness